FaqT0tum/FlashForge_A5M_raspberry/README.md

 </details>

-The head cap will also be recreated to make it safer and more aesthetically beautiful
+The head cap will also be recreated to make it safer and more aesthetically